NCC-CNC/wheretowork-input-formatting/README.md

 Example: km2

 - **Provenance** <br>
-Define if the layer is regional or national data <br>
+Define if the layer is regional or national data. <br>
 Available choices: regional, national or missing

 - **Order** <br>
-Optional to define the order of the layers when `wheretowork`is initialized <br>
+Optional; define the order of the layers when `wheretowork`is initialized. <br>

 - **Visible** <br>
-Define if the layer will be visible when `wheretowork`is initialized <br>
+Define if the layer will be visible when `wheretowork`is initialized. <br>
 Available choices: TRUE or FALSE

 - **Hidden** <br>
-Define if the layer will be hidden from `wheretowork` (recommended for large projects) <br>
+Define if the layer will be hidden from `wheretowork` (recommended for large projects). <br>
 Available choices: TRUE or FALSE

 - **Goal** <br>